antaldaniel/reprex/content/post/2021-06-03-iotables-release/index.md

 our many open-source building blocks to make open data more accessible to all.

-*Join our open collaboration Digital Music Observatory team as a [data curator](https://music.dataobservatory.eu/authors/curator), [developer](https://music.dataobservatory.eu/authors/developer) or [business developer](https://music.dataobservatory.eu/authors/team).
+*Join our open collaboration Economy Data Observatory team as a [data curator](/authors/curator), [developer](/authors/developer) or [business developer](/authors/team).
 More interested in environmental impact analysis?
 Try our [Green Deal Data Observatory](https://greendeal.dataobservatory.eu/#contributors) team!
-Or economic policies, particularly computation antitrust, innovation and small enterprises?
-Check out our [Economy Music Observatory](https://economy.dataobservatory.eu/#contributors) team!*
+Or your interest lies more in data governance, trustworthy AI and other digital market problems?
+Check out our [Digital Music Observatory](https://music.dataobservatory.eu/#contributors) team!*